stef-timmermans/YeastLume/README.md

 ### 1. **Frame-Wise Splitting Ignores Biological Context**
 Currently, frames from the same `.tif` movie are split into training, validation, and test sets independently.
 This causes leakage into the validation set and one of the test sets.

-**→ Future direction:** Split data by `.tif` file (i.e., by movie), ensuring no overlap between training and test videos.
+**→ Future direction:** Split data by `.tif` file (i.e., by movie), ensuring no overlap between training, validation, and test videos.
 This provides a more biologically meaningful evaluation of generalization to unseen time series.
 Refactor/trim intra-film job logic to only use the new data split paradigm.

 ### 2. **Colormaps Distort Raw Imaging Data**
 Both bright-field and fluorescence channels are converted into RGB images using artificial colormaps.
 Though this decision was intentional for a proof-of-concept, it may negatively impact downstream segmentation (via Cellpose or other means).